richbowen/laravel-developer-task/README.md

 ## API Documentation

-There's some basic documentation for the api at the root API endpoint, `/api`.
+There's some basic documentation for the API at the root API endpoint, `/api`.

 **Examples**